WASTE REDUCTION

 Health of the Land

-Keep Mother Earth healthy for future generations
+Keep Mother Earth healthy for future generation

 Landscape Preservation